-The possibly negative aspects of sharing a driveway can often be avoided or eliminated altogether by having a clear set of rules governing the shared property.
-It is fairly common for there to be written rules that are included in the legal documentation for the land where the driveway resides.
+The possible negative aspects of sharing a driveway can often be avoided or eliminated altogether by having a clear set of rules governing the shared property.
+It is relatively common for there to be written rules that are included in the legal documentation for the land where the driveway resides.

-The exact arrangement can vary, but in many cases there are already rules in place that dictate how the driveway will be cared for and how disagreements will be handled should they arise.
-Working as a Milford Mass Real Estate agent, I have sold a number of homes with common driveways over the years.
+The exact arrangement can vary, but in many cases, there are already rules in place that dictate how the driveway will be cared for and how disagreements will be handled should they arise.
+Working as a Milford Mass Real Estate agent, I have sold several homes with common driveways over the years.
 Milford is one of a few towns in my service area where there are quite a few homes serviced by a common driveway.

 Your Job As A Buyer